lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 Lastly, the toxic data set with 0 in the "toxicity" field is a good source of data for 0's in all direction of harm labels, I refer to this data set as *0 toxic data*.

-# Labeling data Part I
+# Labeling positive data
 Can LLM label data for you?
 I will answer that question by the end of this paragraph.
-I started with some manual labeling, and very quickly I realized this task is more difficult than I expected.
-Things are not always as simple as in Graph 1, where one can change the direction of harm by switching the point of view of a sentence.
-Here are two nuanced examples. a) "You're an idiot" is very harmful towards others, but "I'm an idiot" could be a self-deprecating comment that doesn't necessarily show self harm. b) "You're not important to me" doesn't mean much coming from strangers, but it's devestating coming from loved ones.
-Such nuance is not captured by Graph 1, so I need to establish some judging principles.
+I started with some manual labeling, and very quickly I realized this task is more difficult than I expected so I need to establish some judging principles.

 The three guiding principles I followed are
 1. follow-up reponse principle
 2. action over effect principle
 3. believe the author principle

+We also must keep in mind our follow-up reponses, as this will determine what level of harm is labeled 0 versus 1.
+For example, I label "I mistreated my ex even though I felt bad" as 0, and "I was mistreated by my ex even though they felt bad" as 1.

 To elaborate point 1., in order to determine the level of harm, I ask myself the question, does this message warrant a follow-up response according to the response table?
 This helps me decide on the "You're an idiot" vs. "I'm an idiot" example.
 For point 2., I focus on the act of harm instead of the effect of implicit harm.
 For example, "I'm scared of him" only shows the effect of being scared but the harmful action is absent, I label this text as 0 in "harmed by others".
 Whereas "I'm scared of what he'll do when he's upset" contains harmful action, I label this text as 1 in "harmed by others".
 Point 3. is to assume the author is telling the truth.
 For example, I label "My ex is an abuser" as 1 in "harmed by others", even if the author might not be telling the truth.
 It is in fact quite harmful to call someone an abuser if they're not, but we have to make an assumption.